urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Gather your ESP32 modules, servos, and other listed materials.

 3. **Upload the code:**
-   Flash the provided code to both ESP32s Thonny IDE or any ESP32-Micropython-compatible platform.
+   Flash the provided code to both ESP32s using Thonny IDE or any ESP32-Micropython-compatible platform.

 4. **Build the endoskeleton:**
    (3D files and full build guide coming soon!
 For now, use foam, bamboo skewers, and cardboard as a temporary structure.)
    Use the 3d files in 3d endo plan for reference to build the body.
    Now for the Hinges and Joints:
    You can use simple Hinges and Joints.
 No need for gears at all!
    Just search for simple hinges AND Movable joints in Robotics on Google, and you will see tons of them!

 ---